mpriya19/mpriya19/README.md

   <span> | November 2019 - October 2021</span>
   <ul>
     <li>Designed ETL pipelines using AWS Glue and DMS to modernize legacy infrastructure into S3 data lake for a global CPG company.</li>
-    <li>Automated data validation with AWS Lambda to ensure high-quality datasets for analytics and BI reporting.</li>
+    <li>Automated data validation with AWS Lambda to ensure high-quality datasets for analytics and BI reporting across 20 regions.</li>
-    <li>Built Tableau dashboards by integrating with Redshift and Athena, delivering actionable insights for business users across 20 regions.</li>
+    <li>Built Tableau dashboards by integrating with Redshift and Athena, delivering actionable insights for inventory optimization.</li>
   </ul>
 </div>
 <br>